kevinconway/daemons/README.rst

 The daemon classes in this package are simply meant to provide a base for building custom daemons.
 None of them "do" anything on their own.
-All daemons can have the "run()" method extended to provide custom functionality.
+All daemons define a set of methods that can be overwritten to provide any amount of custom functionality.

 Built in to each daemon class is: